We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some research has suggested links between hemp seeds and health benefits, but these studies tend to use extracts with high concentrations.

 While there are potential health benefits to consuming hemp seeds, avoid eating excessive amounts.
-There is evidence that some seeds contain levels of THC that exceed the legal limit.
+There is

 The most healthful choice is to eat a varied diet that contains a wide range of nutrients.